cmargieson/website/blog/2024-12-12-plex-home-media-server-with-docker/index.md

 The final product:

-- **Plex Media Server** is a a central hub for all your media files (movies, TV shows, music etc).
+- **Plex Media Server** is a a central streaming hub for all your media files (movies, TV shows, music etc).

+- **VPN** provides a secure and encrypted connection to usenet.

 - **Lidarr, Radarr and Sonarr** monitor usnet to download new movie, TV show or music releases.

-- **VPN** provides a secure and encrypted connection to usenet.

 - **Prowlarr** manages the usenet indexer.